BillyGeros94/EXCELPortfolio/README.md

     importance of data roles and the rising demand for skilled professionals in this field, driving up compensation.

     When looking at employment type, full-time positions offer significantly higher average salaries than part-time, contract, and freelance positions, which typically come with less job security and fewer benefits.
 This demonstrates the premium companies are willing to pay for full-time, dedicated employees.
-Additionally, the dashboard also breaks down salary averages per year, reflecting an upward trend.
-This year-on-year increase highlights the overall growth of the data industry and suggests that it is becoming an even more integral part of business operations, with companies willing to invest more in their data teams.

     Finally, the bottom section of the dashboard shows the yearly average salary per experience level, reinforcing the earlier finding that experience plays a critical role in determining salary.
 Across all experience levels, there is an upward trend in compensation, particularly for senior and executive roles, which saw the most significant growth.
 This